RanaivosonHerimanitra/Shiny-jQuery-mobile-Dashboard/README.md

 First, go to jQuery mobile website then download ```jquery.mobile-1.4.2.min.css``` and ```jquery.mobile-1.4.2.min.js``` You will also need to install the latest version of rCharts from GitHub then search for ```highcharts.js```, ```highcharts-more.js``` and ```exporting.js``` inside your package installation.
 `
-## embedding an rCharts object from HTML:
+## Embedding an rCharts object in HTML:

 Just declare a ```div``` tag in your html:
 ```html